 Custom orthotics can also be combined with lifts like Ms. Kennedy's if length discrepancies are extreme.
 In cases like these,

 As we discussed, leg imbalances are extremely common: like Jackie Kennedy, John F Kennedy apparently also had a leg imbalance that caused him devastating back pain.
-If you’re experiencing pain when you walk and suspect an imbalance may be causing your problem, it’s important to seek help from your physician.
+If you’re experiencing pain when you walk and suspect an imbalance may be causing your problem, it’s important to come and visit with Houston podiatrist Dr. Andrew Schneider.
 With one simple, non-invasive treatment, you’ll be back to walking evenly and comfortably!